Our Snorkeling Excursion in Tenerife

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-I’m continuing my series of articles on the largest of the Canary Islands with my snorkeling excursion in Tenerife.
-Since Tenerife’s waters are rich, I consider snorkeling to be among the best things to do in Tenerife.
-In fact, I had the chance to take a guided snorkeling trip on the island’s southwest coast, departing from Costa Adeje.
-I was really excited to discover the marine species in the island’s waters.
-They’re quite rich and—what’s great—is that they include both tropical and Atlantic fish; I’ll let you imagine the marine biodiversity.
+I’m continuing my series on the largest of the Canary Islands with a look at my snorkeling excursion in Tenerife.
+The waters around the island support a wide range of marine life, making snorkeling one of the best things to do in Tenerife.
+I joined a guided snorkeling trip along the island’s southwest coast, departing from Costa Adeje, and I was excited to discover the species living in these Atlantic waters.
+The mix of subtropical and Atlantic marine life makes the experience especially varied.

-We realized we wouldn’t be able to be on time, even if, from time to time, we managed to gain a few minutes.
-On the other hand, we lost quite a few.
+We soon realized we were unlikely to arrive on time.
+Every time we made up a few minutes, another slowdown seemed to take them away again.
 So I called the dive club to let them know and see what we could do.
 If I was no more than 30 minutes late, they would wait for us.
-Phew, first relief, but I was eager to arrive quickly.
+That was a relief, although I was still eager to get there as quickly as possible.
 Once there, we were welcomed by the person I’d spoken to on the phone, who was very kind and smiling, to complete the paperwork.
 We then met Andrea, who would be our guide for this outing at sea.
 He gave us our gear: wetsuit, fins, dive mask, and snorkel so we could get ready to go.
-Everything went smoothly and quickly so we could still leave at the scheduled time.
+Everything was handled smoothly and quickly, allowing the group to leave on schedule.

-For the snorkeling, there would be only three of us, while those doing scuba diving were ten.
+There were only three of us in the snorkeling group, while the scuba-diving group had ten participants.
 We all left together on a boat.
-We arrived fairly quickly in the middle of the ocean without straying too far from the coast.
+We were soon out on open water, although we remained relatively close to the coast.
 First we let the people who were going scuba diving jump into the water, and then it was our turn.
-We put on our mask—it always feels strange to breathe through your mouth and not your nose anymore, but it’s far less intimidating than scuba diving.
+We put on our masks.
+Breathing only through your mouth always feels strange at first, but snorkeling is far less intimidating than scuba diving.

 We jumped off the boat and, to my great surprise, the water was rather nice.
 Andrea showed us the direction in which we would swim.
-Goal: swim to the Cave of Love.
+Our destination was the Cave of Love.
 It’s a sea cave on the coast teeming with fish.
-Off we go, we’re on our way!
-There was current and wind, so it was a bit physical, but it worked the legs.
-On the way, our guide took photos and videos of us to keep memories of this snorkeling excursion.
+And off we went.
+The current and wind made the swim fairly physical, and my legs quickly felt the effort.
+On the way, our guide took photos and videos of us so we would have a record of the excursion.
 As soon as we put our heads under the water, we saw schools of small fish pass before our eyes: black, white, and orange.
-After about ten minutes, Andrea, who went much deeper than we did, had us hold a starfish that was fluorescent orange, almost coral-colored.
-He even placed it on our hands.
+After about ten minutes, Andrea, who went much deeper than we did, showed us a large starfish that was fluorescent orange, almost coral-colored.
+At the time, he briefly placed it on our hands before returning it to the rock.
 I had never seen one so big or of that color.
 Of course, he then put it back on the rock where it was.
 I think it was one of my best moments during the outing.

-We kept going, even if the legs and thighs were burning more and more.
+We kept going, even as my legs and thighs began to burn.
 But the cave was getting closer and closer.
-And we didn’t see the time pass, because we kept seeing little fish on the way.
+Time passed quickly because there were small fish to watch all along the way.
 We arrived at the Cave/Rock of Love (cueva del amor), and Andrea captured these moments.
-It’s impressive to find yourself at the entrance to this cave; the entrance is huge, you feel really small, haha.
+It’s impressive to find yourself at the entrance to this cave; the entrance is huge, and it makes you feel very small.
 And when you put your head back under the water, you keep seeing fish around you among the rocks, going about their lives.
 It’s so beautiful to see them in their natural habitat!
-And you’re really somewhere else; you don’t think about anything else in front of these scenes of life.
-It feels like being in an aquarium!
+The scene draws you in completely; for a while, you think about nothing except the life moving through the water around you.

 However, the clock was ticking—it was time to head back to the boat.
 Honestly, I felt like it was super far away, and since my legs already hurt, I told myself the return might be a bit long, especially with the wind and current.
 Fortunately, Andrea helped me for part of the way.
 The return ended up being much faster.
-We kept feasting our eyes on schools of striped-tail damselfish, white seabream, two-banded seabream, and marbled fish.
+We continued watching schools of striped-tail damselfish, white seabream, two-banded seabream, and other fish moving through the water.
 Unfortunately, I didn’t see any turtles, but hey, there’s always next time.
 Plus, the guide told us he had seen some around here.
 It’s okay, I still really enjoyed it.

-We then climbed back onto the boat; it was a bit chilly.
+We then climbed back onto the boat; the air felt a little chilly.
 But luckily, Andrea had warned us and brought jackets for us to put on.
-The ride was fast and bumpy, in time with the waves; it added a little thrill to end the excursion well (we were far from a calm cruise, haha).
+The ride was fast and bumpy, in time with the waves; it added a final burst of excitement to the excursion (we were far from a calm cruise, haha).
 Once back at the Costa Adeje club, all that was left was to take off our wetsuits and put away the rest of the gear.
 We thanked Andrea, who was great with us the whole outing.
 At the front desk, there was also a screen with the photos scrolling by, and we decided we wanted to get them to keep a souvenir of this snorkeling excursion.
-Honestly, it was a great morning for us; even though it was overcast and cloudy, we still had good visibility underwater, and that’s all that matters.
+It turned out to be a great morning.
+Although the sky was overcast, underwater visibility remained good, which was what mattered most.

-Our opinion on the snorkeling excursion in Tenerife
+Our Opinion of the Snorkeling Excursion in Tenerife

-Even if I already told you a bit, I really liked this snorkeling excursion.
+As you can probably tell, I really enjoyed this snorkeling excursion.
 The club was great; they waited for us despite our delay.
-Our guide also supported us well throughout.
+Our guide was attentive and supportive throughout the outing.
 If I had gone snorkeling on my own, I wouldn’t have been able to reach the Rock of Love, which is impressive, because from the coast, it’s far too long.
-Even if it was a bit sporty, it worked our legs, haha.
-But I do prefer to warn you: it’s better to be comfortable in the water and be a bit sporty.
-No need to be an excellent swimmer either; an intermediate level is enough.
+The swim was fairly active and definitely gave our legs a workout.
+One thing to keep in mind is that you should be comfortable in the water and have a reasonable level of fitness.
+You do not need to be an expert swimmer, but you should be able to swim confidently for an extended period.
 Otherwise, they can give you a life jacket, but you’ll float more and go more slowly.
-In any case, don’t worry, you’re well supervised: there’s one guide for a maximum of three people.
+On my particular outing, the snorkeling group was limited to three people per guide, which made the supervision feel reassuring.

 Tenerife’s waters are so rich that I really recommend snorkeling there.
-Going with a guide is the best way to discover hidden-gem spots teeming with marine species.
-And I hope you see turtles; it must be incredible!
-I’d say the only small downside is the price of the photos and videos: €30, knowing that you’ll need to sort them afterward on your side, because all the photos from the excursion are sent to you, including those of other participants.
+Going with a guide can make it easier to reach less accessible sites and learn more about the marine life you encounter.
+You may also be lucky enough to see a turtle, although wildlife sightings can never be guaranteed.
+I’d say the only small downside is the price of the photos and videos: €30, knowing that you may need to sort through them afterward, because all the photos from the excursion are sent to you, including those of other participants.
 Otherwise, you’re allowed to bring your own GoPro if you have one.
 Always good to know.
 It’s still nice not to have to take care of it and just enjoy.
-We’ll capture the different moments for you!
+The guide can capture moments from the outing while you focus on the experience.

 I did this outing with the dive club Travel Sub Dive Center, located in Costa Adeje.
-For the record, it’s one of the oldest dive clubs in Tenerife, created in 1999.
-It’s located exactly at Puerto Colón, the liveliest marina in all of Costa Adeje.
+For the record, it’s one of the oldest dive clubs in Tenerife, founded in 1999.
+It is based at Puerto Colón, one of Costa Adeje’s busiest marinas.
 In addition to snorkeling sessions, the club also offers introductory dives, PADI courses, and diving sessions for beginners and advanced divers, as well as private and family excursions.
-There’s plenty to do with them!
-It gives you ideas for activities to do during your vacation with family or friends.
+The range gives families, friends, and individual travelers several options to consider during a stay.

 Costa Adeje

-If there’s one place to go snorkeling in Tenerife, it’s Costa Adeje.
+Costa Adeje is one of Tenerife’s best-known areas for snorkeling.
 Since it’s located in the southwest of the island, this area is great for discovering marine species.
-In general, the ocean is calmer and sheltered from the wind.
+Conditions along this part of the southwest coast are often calmer than in more exposed areas, although they still vary from day to day.
 This is where I did my excursion and, honestly, it’s one of the best choices.
 Plus, the water was clear: we could see the different fish around us super well.

-In general, outings depart from the Puerto Colón marina to access the most beautiful spots around the bays of La Caleta, El Puertito, and Palm-Mar.
-The marine life there is quite rich: you can encounter multicolored fish, rays, moray eels, cuttlefish, and maybe even green turtles.
-They’re often seen around El Puertito de Adeje.
-It’s a cove with turquoise water that once sheltered green turtles.
-That’s what made it famous!
-It’s still possible to see them today, as it’s a protected area.
+In general, outings depart from the Puerto Colón marina to access some of the most popular spots around the bays of La Caleta, El Puertito, and Palm-Mar.
+The marine life there is quite rich: you can encounter multicolored fish, rays, moray eels, cuttlefish and, with luck, green turtles.
+El Puertito de Adeje became well known for turtle sightings in the past, but their presence is not guaranteed and visitors should never approach, touch, or follow them.
 I didn’t go exactly there, but maybe I should have.
-If you get the chance, go—you’ll have to tell me how it was!
+It may still be worth considering if conditions and local guidance allow.

 In any case, even if you don’t go by boat, there’s no need to go very far to observe the underwater world.
 Costa Adeje includes several coves and fine-sand beaches (like Playa del Duque) that are very accessible.
 I’ll take this opportunity to invite you to check out our guide to the most beautiful beaches in Tenerife (without spoiling the whole article, two of my favorites are Playa de la Arena and Playa de la Tejita).